 How It Compares to Other Unemployment Data

-In March 2018, the unemployment rate remained at 4.1 percent.
-That's below the 4.5 to 5.0 percent natural rate of unemployment.
+That's well below the 4.5 to 5.0 percent natural rate of unemployment.
 If unemployment is less than the natural rate, businesses can't find enough workers to keep operating at full capacity.
 The number of long-term unemployed fell to 1.397 million.

-The real rate also contains 450,000 discouraged workers.
+It includes those who are underemployed and marginally attached.
+The real rate also contains 408,000 discouraged workers.
 These are people who have given up looking for work but would take a job if it were offered.

 2018 Unemployment by Month

-- January and February: The unemployment remained at 4.1 percent.
+- January, February, March: The unemployment remained at 4.1 percent.